Analyzing Madeleine Leininger's Theory of Transcultural Care in Nursing

-Leininger began her nursing education at St. Anthonys Hospital School of Nursing which enabled her to earn a nursing diploma.
-After earning a diploma, she attended Creighton University where she was also able to earn an undergraduate degree in the same faculty.
+Leininger began her nursing education at St. Anthony's Hospital School of Nursing which enabled her to earn a nursing diploma.
+After earning a diploma, she attended Creighton University where she also earned an undergraduate degree in the same faculty.
 The desire to advance her career made her go to American Catholic University where she graduated with a master of science in nursing discipline.
 She went on to acquire a PhD in social and cultural anthropology in Washington University in 1966.
 In her lifetime, she had held more than three honorary doctoral degrees.
 The professor worked at various faculty positions at the University of Colorado and the University of Cincinnati.
 She as well served as a school dean at the University of Washington and Utah.
-She served as an Emeritus Professor at Wayne State University and finally a faculty member at Nebraska university where she worked as a professor until the time of her death (Lynn,2005).
+Further, she served as an Emeritus Professor at Wayne State University and finally a faculty member at Nebraska University where she worked as a professor until the time of her death.

 Cultural competence is another critical element in the discipline of nursing.
 Nurses ought to provide cultural competent care to individuals and groups of ethnic and racial minority, groups with varying religion, age, sexual orientation and social economic standings.
-By definition, cultural competency is a combination of culturally congruent practices, behaviors and policies which may enable nurses to effectively operate across various cultural contexts (Leininger & McFarland, 2002).
+By definition, cultural competency is a combination of culturally congruent practices, behaviors and policies which may enable nurses to effectively operate across various cultural contexts.
 In this perspective, nurses are required to have knowledge in culture and religious perspectives.

-The essence of Transcultural Theory by Dr Leininger is the co-participation of the nurse and the customer.
+The essence of Transcultural Theory by Dr. Leininger is the co-participation of the nurse and the customer.
 The nurse and the patient must work together in identifying, planning, implementing and evaluating every caring mode in providing nursing care that is culturally congruent.
-The theory emphasizes on providing measures of care that are in tantum with an individuals or groups cultural practices, believes and values.
-The theories comprehensive and holistic approach has led to wider nursing practice applications than what conventionally anticipated with other middle range theories.
+The theory emphasizes on providing measures of care that are in tandem with an individual or groups cultural practices, believes and values.
+The theory's comprehensive and holistic approach has led to wider nursing practice applications than what conventionally anticipated with other middle range theories.